marshalby2/my-note/pl/java/java-concurrency/Chapter2-Thread-Safety_20201031103837-u94zexy.sy.md

 protect data from uncontrolled concurrent access.
 {: id="20210106160353-bj383n8"}

+Whenever more than one thread accesses a given state variable, and one of them might write to it, they all must coordinate their access to it using synchronization. **The primary mechanism for synchronization in Java is the synchronized keyword, which provides exclusive locking, but the term “synchronization” also includes the use of volatile variables, explicit locks, and atomic variables.**
+{: id="20210106161135-dsywqql"}

 To ensure thread safety, check-then-act operations (like lazy initialization) and read-modify-write operations (like increment) must always be atomic.
 We refer collectively to check-then-act and read-modify-write sequences as compound actions: sequences of operations that must be executed atomically in order to remain thread-safe.